timescale/docs.timescale.com-content/getting-started/creating-hypertables.md

 >:TIP: The 'time' column used in the `create_hypertable` function supports timestamp, date, or integer types, so you can use a parameter that is not explicitly time-based, as long as it can increment.
 For example, a monotonically increasing id would work.
+You must specify a chunk time interval when creating a hypertable if you use a monotonically increasing id.

 ### Inserting & Querying [](inserting-querying)
 Inserting data into the hypertable is done via normal SQL `INSERT` commands,